PikaDude/Live-ScreenSaver/README.md

 # I found a bug
 Report it in the issues section.
 Thats why it exists
 # I found a really cool webcam that I want to be added
 Once I have created a config menu, you can add it to your list.
-But if you think its really good, add it in the Issues section with the tag "Improvement" or something.
+But if you think its really good, add it in the Issues section with the tag "Enhancement" or something.
 # No Pics No Clicks
 Soon™